 Make Candy Corn Cookies — Layer three colors of sugar cookie dough and follow these instructions to make your own wedged treats.

-Create your own costume for Halloween – there is a whole pinterest board filled with simple costumes you can make with your kids.
+Create your own costume for Halloween!
+Here are some simple costumes you can make with your kids.

 Go trick-or-treating with your children.
 We love saying hi to all our neighbors!

 For a fun kids activity, have your kids carve your own arrowheads using a bar of soap.

 Fun Halloween Kids Activity — Make Eerie sounds!
 All you need is a plastic cup, a paperclip, string (wool is best) and a piece of paper towel.